About me

 Relate to yourself and others in ways that feel honest, boundaried and free.

-So we’ll explore what you really want: the sex and relationships you’d ask for if you were confident, clear, or unafraid.
+So, away from the background noise, we’ll explore what you really want: the sex and relationships you’d ask for if you were confident, clear, and unafraid.

 What does your body need or even long for?
 Where is your pleasure, passion, joy, or even ecstacy to be found?